Bergamot (arts center): History

 The complex has become so popular that the original rail intention has been usurped.
 When, in 2010, Phase 2 of the Metro Expo Line was approved, adjacent land was purchased to serve the purpose.
 26th Street/Bergamot, a stop on the new Expo Line light rail between Los Angeles and Santa Monica, located just north of the entrance of the new arts destination, was opened to the public on May 20, 2016.

 Bergamot Station Arts Center is managed by the Worthe Group.
+Since 2022, the site is managed by Redcar Properties LLC.
+In 2023, 18 galleries, two restaurants and other business are located in the center.